Vitamin D: Health Benefits & Facts

 3. Aiding in Cancer Prevention

-Vitamin D helps cells grow and communicate.
-Calcitriol is the active form of Vitamin D. It may slow the progression of cancer.
-Specifically, it limits new blood vessels in cancerous tissues.
-Moreover, it promotes the natural death of cancer cells.
+Vitamin D plays a role in how cells grow and communicate with each other.
+Calcitriol, the active form of Vitamin D, may even slow the progression of certain cancers.
+Specifically, it helps limit the growth of new blood vessels in cancerous tissues.
+Moreover, it promotes the natural death of cancer cells (apoptosis).
+As a result, maintaining high levels of this vitamin serves as a powerful tool in a proactive wellness strategy.

-Intake is measured in Micrograms (mcg) and International Units (IU).
+Intake is typically measured in Micrograms (mcg) and International Units (IU).

 Note: 1 mcg of Vitamin D equals 40 IU.